chalianwar/chalianwar.github.io/_pages/about.md

 ### Recent News
 * Paper accepted in ICSE'25.
 Congratulations to Waris and the team!
 * 6x papers accepted in IEEE BigData'24.
 Congratulations to Qi, Xinran, Azal, Jiaxang, Connor, and the team!
-* I am appointed as Associate Editor for ACM Transactions on Storage (ToS).
+* I have been appointed as an Associate Editor for ACM Transactions on Storage (ToS).
 * 🏆 I am ranked among the Stanford's World's Top 2% Scientists, 2024.
 * I will be serving as the PC Co-Chair for HotStorage 2025.
 * A new preprint focusing on Scalable Quantum Networks is now available on arXiv!